 Other Things You’ll Need Besides Zig

-Are you thinking that maybe that’s ridiculous? …that losing 10 pounds in three months would take too long, particularly if you want to lose 50 pounds?
-Ziglar’s goal setting process works but you will also need:
+Are you thinking that maybe that’s ridiculous? … that losing 10 pounds in three months would take too long, particularly if you want to lose 50 pounds?
+Ziglar’s goal setting process can work well for you, but you will also need:

-It’s harder to make several changes simultaneously, so try focusing on one goal.
+It’s harder to make several changes simultaneously, so try focusing on one goal at a time.
 Sometimes, becoming successful in one area will have a positive impact on other parts of your life.

 This seems to be working for me.
 I’ve been focusing on spending more time with family — without rushing and making mental notes about everything I need to do.
 Making time to be with the people I love actually elevated me to the top of my to do list.
 This made me happier and less stressed, two things that were also on my list.